fargusplumdoodle/WEST-Networking-Python-Challenge/README.md

 they should come from that same file.

 This will allow the server to restart without us losing our data!

-### 🤯 Level >9000: Super L33t Hacker Code Max Problem

-If you got this far, that is pretty sweet.
-It's time to ship it right to production!

-Deploy to a platform like Heroku or run it locally using Docker.

 Good luck, and happy coding!